scrabbletank/farhome-rules/rulesdoc.md

 ### Long Rests

 Long rests require 8 hours of rest with at most 2 hours of non-strenuous activity, such as keeping watch, preparing spells, or brewing potions.
-You automatically recover 1 wound and 3 healing surges over a long rest, and you may spend any number of healing surges to restore wounds.
+You automatically recover 3 healing surges over a long rest, and you may spend any number of healing surges to restore wounds.
 You regain mana equal to 3 + your character's level, recover 1 point of exhaustion, and end the effect of one minor injury.
 If you go more than 24 hours without taking a long rest you must make an exhaustion roll against 2 bad dice and 1 terrible die.
 You make this check every 24 hours without a long rest.

 When taking a long rest in the wilderness you must light a fire and make camp to gain the full benefits.
 To start a fire, make an average difficulty survival check.
 Depending on your location this roll may be easier or harder.
 On failure, instead of the normal benefits you regain 1 healing surge and restore mana equal to half your character's level.
 You may still spend any number of healing surges during this rest.